 Nonintegral constants must be converted (either explicitly or implicitly) to integral types to be legal in a constant expression.
 Therefore, the following code is legal:

 const double Size = 11.0; char chArray[(int)Size];

-Explicit conversions to integral types are legal in constant expressions; all other types and derived types are illegal except when used as operands to the sizeof operator.
+Explicit conversions to integral types are legal in constant expressions; all other types and derived types are illegal except when used as operands to the

 The comma operator and assignment operators cannot be used in constant expressions.